- No minimum transfers.

 For a full rundown on which areas have cash-pickup locations and how to successfully complete a transfer, take a look at our guide to sending money to Colombia.

 Taxes and controls on transfers into Colombia make moving large sums particularly sticky.
 Picking a means of transfer is also a process that can take a bit of research.
-You can get more information about sending money abroad and compare international transfer specialists with our complete guide to cut out some of the legwork.
+Get more information about sending money abroad and compare international transfer specialists with our complete guide to cut out some of the legwork.